VentureTech/proteus-docs/0/guides/Java-Development.md

 # Software Engineering
 This topic will require you to think critically about the articles you read.
 Writing software always involves judgment calls about the best way to approach a problem.
 Often the "best" approach has some disadvantages compared to other approaches, but it is "best" because its advantages match up the best to solve the problem at hand.
 Part of good engineering is learning to see, understand, and predict these tradeoffs.
 The references provided in this section are about judgment and rules of thumb; not every "rule" will apply 100% of the time.
-Still, it is important to learn from other programmers’ experiences as best we can.
+Still, it is important to learn from other programmers' experiences as best we can.
 For example:

 "Beware instanceof operator"
 http://javapractices.com/topic/TopicAction.do?Id=31